emilio-molina/ecosystem/README.md

 *authors: Juan Luis Salas & Emilio Molina*

 Note: By the moment it is very simple.
-Only three kind of organisms are considered: predator, prey and grass.
+Only three kind of organisms are considered: predator (red), prey (gray) and grass (green).

 ![](https://raw.githubusercontent.com/EliosMolina/ecosystem/master/ecosystem_terrain.gif)